The decision to start a new business is an exciting step in your entrepreneurial journey.

 The limited liability company (LLC) is one of the most popular entity types in America today.
 However, there are some types of businesses that need to form professional LLCs (PLLC) instead of standard LLCs.
-Adding a complicating factor to this decision is the fact that many states don’t recognize professional LLCs at all.
+Adding a complicating factor to this decision is the fact that some states don’t recognize professional LLCs at all.

 So, which professions need to form PLLCs?
 Which states can you form a PLLC in?
 As you read through this article, we’ll answer these questions and many more as we get to the bottom of what a PLLC is and who should form one.

 To begin, we should probably discuss what an LLC is before we dive into the professional version of this entity type.
 A limited liability company mixes elements of sole proprietorships, partnerships, and corporations, essentially giving entrepreneurs the best of these three worlds.

 LLCs are usually taxed similarly to sole proprietorships and general partnerships in that the owners include any company profits or losses into their personal returns — the LLC itself does not owe income taxes.
 The LLC can opt for corporation-style taxation instead, but this is a less common option.

 There are similarities to corporations too, especially when it comes to financial responsibilities.
 In an LLC, the owners or members are not usually personally accountable for the financial status of the business.
 This means that if someone sues your LLC, your personal assets are not at risk.

 In short, LLCs are so popular because they provide a variety of legal protections for your business, while also enhancing your company’s credibility.
 Keep in mind as we go through this guide that if anything starts to sound overwhelming, there are plenty of reputable LLC services that can help you through any step of the LLC formation and ongoing compliance processes.

 What Is a Professional Limited Liability Company (PLLC)?